SIMÓN: The Weight of Guilt in the Fight for Venezuela

 After he finished university, he couldn’t do anything else than start his Master’s in Filmmaking in Los Angeles at the New York Film Academy, which he finished in September of 2018.

-To graduate, Diego had to take on a difficult challenge—creating a short film as part of his graduate thesis.
+To graduate, Diego had to take on a difficult challenge—creating a short film as part of his graduate thesis10.
 His professor warned the students about the arduous nature of the thesis, advising them to choose a story or topic they intensely cared about.
 The rationale was clear: only with genuine commitment could they navigate the uncertainties, the moments of feeling lost and confused, the exhaustion, and the overwhelming desire to give up that go with every stage of the process, from writing and filming to editing, post-production, and distribution.

 To everyone's surprise, including Diego's, the short film received an unexpectedly high level of attention.
 Diego found himself on an independent worldwide tour, screening his short film in various countries.
 The trailer went viral, leading him to present Simón in around 8 countries, including Mexico, Panama, multiple cities in the US, London, and Madrid, where theaters were consistently sold out.